mattv8/odoo-docker-dev/README.md

 - **Using `.installed_modules` File**

-    You can create a `.installed_modules` file in the root of your custom modules directory to specify which modules should be automatically installed when the container starts.
+    You can create a `.installed_modules` file in the root of your custom modules directory to specify which modules should be automatically upgraded when the container starts.
 Each module name should be on a new line.

     *Example .installed_modules file:*
     ```text
-    custom_web
+    odoo_base
-    custom_sale
+    impersonate_user
-    custom_crm
+    easy_grant_portal
     # This is a comment
     custom_accounting
     ```